A plate with Chiles en Nogada, a stuffed poblano pepper with a white sauce, pomegranate seeds and cilantro is a favorite food in Oaxaca.

 And, if you see something you want to try, don’t pass it up as it will likely be the only place in Mexico to try it (or at least Oaxaca’s version).

-Tip: If you are looking for other activities in Oaxaca besides food, explore 25 Best Things To Do In Oaxaca City, Mexico For First Time Visitors!
+Tip: If you are looking for other activities in Oaxaca besides food, explore What To Do In Oaxaca City, Mexico!

 Sitting at a pretty cafe having a coffee with the reflections of the colorful flags reflecting in the black coffee in Oaxaca City, Mexico.